Jo Beth Taylor

-Joanne Rebecca Guilfoyle (born 29 May 1971), known professionally as Jo Beth Taylor, is an Australian television presenter, actress and singer most well known for hosting three weekly programs at the same time in the 1990s on the Nine Network: Australia's Funniest Home Video Show (1993–1997), Hey Hey It's Saturday (1995–1997) and What's Up Doc?
+Joanne Rebecca Guilfoyle (born 29 May 1971), known professionally as Jo Beth Taylor, is an Australian television presenter, actress and singer.
+She hosted three weekly programs at the same time in the 1990s on the Nine Network: Australia's Funniest Home Video Show (1993–1997), Hey Hey It's Saturday (1995–1997) and What's Up Doc?
 (1996–1997), before taking a hiatus from television for more than two years.

 Upon her return, Taylor hosted StarStruck (2000), which was to be her last regular role until Dirty Jobs (2007).
 During the 1990s, Taylor also had a music career with the release of an album and four singles, and had starring stage roles in musical theatre.
 In recent years, Taylor has appeared on reality television programs Dancing with the Stars (2010) and I'm a Celebrity...Get Me Out of Here!
 (2016).

 Career

 1984–1992

-Taylor began singing at the age of 5 and performing professionally when she started her career on the television program Perth's Young Entertainers at the age of 13 in 1984.
+Taylor began singing at the age of five and performed professionally on the television programme Perth's Young Entertainers at the age of 13 in 1984.
 At the age of 15 she released a music video Running For Our Lives and in 1988 joined a band named Street Cafe and played regularly around Perth.
-Taylor moved to Melbourne in 1989 and recorded a demo tape, which found its way into the hands of Molly Meldrum, who signed her to Melodian Records.
+Taylor moved to Melbourne in 1989 and recorded a demo tape, which was seen by Molly Meldrum, who signed her to Melodian Records.
 When Taylor signed her record contract Meldrum suggested she change her name to Jo Beth as Joanne "wasn't good".

 In 1990, Taylor toured with Indecent Obsession as the support act for Debbie Gibson.
 After becoming friends, Gibson invited Taylor to go to New York City, where she then lived for a year.
 During this time Gibson wrote and produced five tracks on Taylor's debut album 99 Reasons.
 While in New York Taylor also worked with Jelly Benetez who produced five tracks on her album.

 Taylor moved back to Australia and released her first single "99 Reasons" in 1991.
 The song hit the Australian Top 40, peaking at No. 31 and spending 9 weeks in the Top 50.
 Taylor's debut album was also titled 99 Reasons, however it failed to reach the top 100.
 "You Don't Own Me" was released as the second and final single from the album and was not a commercial success, charting at No. 137 on the ARIA Chart.
 Taylor was nominated for Best New Talent at the ARIA Awards in 1992.